glgoose/glgoose.github.io/nutcrackers/guard-clause.md

 #### 3. Battling with yourself

-It turns writing into an exploration because it takes away the stress that comes from worrying about the previous two points (perfectionism and ego).
+It turns writing into an exploration because it takes away the stress that comes from worrying about the previous two points (perfectionism and the ego).
 It allows me to explore new ideas, contribute something, gain new knowledge and make new friends and connections.

 When I'm engaged in an internal battle I stay self-centered and shut off from the world.
 Giving myself that option to include a guard clause and the act of writing it, is just enough to burst that self-protective bubble of needing to be perfect or needing to be someone and engage with the world.